bkinaan/resolute/README.md

 ### Notable Features

-- Groups that can be created and tasks can be added to these groups
+- Sections that can be created and tasks can be added to these groups
-- Groups can also contain notes
+- Sections can also contain notes

 **Note: heavy inspiration from "Todoist" application**